-To ensure consistent monitoring year on year, the Board considers performance against a balanced scorecard of measures to determine incentive pools.
-This helps to ensure that incentive pools are shaped by risk considerations.
-The Chief Risk Officer (CRO) reviews and provides input to the Board/HRC on incentive pools taking into consideration the risk and return tradeoffs.
+To ensure consistent monitoring year on year, the Board considers performance against a number of factors to determine the ANZIP variable remuneration pool, including the Group Performance Framework and economic profit (a risk-adjusted financial measure).
+This helps to ensure that the variable remuneration pool is shaped by risk considerations.
+The CRO and Chief Financial Officer review and provide input to the Board/HRC on the ANZIP variable remuneration pool.

-The ANZ Remuneration Policy through the risk management framework ensures the design, monitoring, measurement and remuneration outcomes occur within the broader framework of ANZ's risk management targets and thresholds.
+The ANZBGL Remuneration Policy ensures the design, monitoring, measurement and determination of remuneration outcomes occur with consideration against the risk management framework.